mulles/Doc_Projekt-Labor_SOC/README.md

-# Embedded State of Charge (SOC) Algorithm for Lead Acid Battery
+# Documentation for Embedded State of Charge (SOC) Algorithm for Lead Acid Battery
 Documentation (Projektarbeit) for Projekt-Labor @ Beuth University for Applied Science.

 This document describes the research, implementation and verification of an embedded State of Charge (SOC) algorithm for lead acid batteries.
 The Algo is based on KalmanFilter (KF).
 It can be used for lithium batteries as well, if the open circuit voltage (OCV) lookup-table is adjusted acordingly.